March 11-16, 2025 in Berea, Kentucky

 The Rebellious Performance Retreat in rural Southeastern Kentucky will be a 5-day immersive residential retreat focused on activist performance practices and support for the artists who make this work (or desire to learn).

-The retreat will take place over Labor Day weekend in a beautiful setting with access to nature and other humans who share struggles and joys on our paths as creators.
+The retreat will take place in a beautiful setting with access to nature and other humans who share struggles and joys on our paths as creators.
 Artists interested in intersectional feminism, LGBTQIA+ rights, anti-racism, and anti-oppression of all kinds to the front!
 People of all genders are welcome to participate.
+This project is generously supported by an Art Meets Activism grant from the Kentucky Foundation for Women.
+REGISTER NOW

 Retreat Activities: